Tyabji family: Royalty

 Nawab Sidi Sir Ahmad Khan Sidi Ibrahim Khan III, GCIE, was the king of the princely state of Janjira.
 Khan was a descendent of a North African seafaring Islamic tribe known as the Siddis.
 They were referred to as the best sea fighters in the Muslim world.

 Princess Nazli Rafiya Begum of Janjira was married to Nawab Sidi Sir Ahmad Khan Sidi Ibrahim Khan III, GCIE.
 In 1908, she undertook a formal tour of Britain, Europe, and the Ottoman Empire in accompaniment of her princely husband.
 Alongside the Maharaja of Cooch Behar and Maharaja of Nepal, Begum and her husband were received by King Edward VII and Queen Alexandra in London.

 Nawab Sayyid Mansur Ali Khan was the Nawab of Bengal.
 Khan succeeded his father at the age of eight years to become the Nawab of Bengal with Kishvar Khan as his Wazir and Khwaja Fazal Mohammed as the chief Qazi.
 Khan founded the Nizamat School and College and rebuilt the present building of Nizamat Imambara.
 Khan is the great grandfather of Major-General Sahibzada Iskander Ali Mirza CIE, OSS, OBE, Order of Pahlavi, India General Service Medal (1909).

-Sir Muhammad Akbar Nazar Ali Hydari PC was the Prime Minister of Hyderabad State and a member of the Royal family of the Nizam of Hyderabad.
+Nahid Iskander Mirza, was a British-Iranian noblewoman who became the first First Lady of Pakistan from 1956 to 1958.
+Nahid was the daughter of Amirteymour Kalali, and the granddaughter of Prince Mir 'Ali Mardan Shah, Nuzrat ol-Molk and his wife Ashraf us-Sultana Qajar.